 With an unmanaged VPS, the provider maintains the hardware (hopefully), but doesn’t care if your VPS is up or down.
 The full responsibility of installing and maintaining the OS, the system configuration, all the packages and utilities, and the entire application stack falls on you.
 Every critical security update.
 Every urgent kernel patch.
 Every weird error in the system log.
 Every crash in the middle of the night.
 Every traffic surge.
 You have to know about it, you have to know what to do about it, and you have to do it.
 Often on a deadline.
 And that responsibility never goes away.
 It never even takes a day off.

-Occasionally, people comparing us to a VPS zero-value that, because it hasn't occurred to them, or because they plan to do it themselves (some of it, anyway — system administration is good-paying full-time job) and haven’t placed a dollar value on their time.
+Occasionally, people comparing us to a VPS zero-value that, because it hasn't occurred to them, or because they plan to do it themselves (some of it, anyway — system administration is a well-paying full-time job) and haven’t placed a dollar value on their time.
 But VPS providers sure don't zero-value it.
 The price difference between an unmanaged VPS and a fully-managed VPS from the same provider is often $50-200/month.
 Already, our pricing looks a lot better!

 Second, the lowest VPS deals come from brand new providers who lose money on every sale.
 They’re buying market share by selling below their cost.
 We don’t compete with them on price.
 We just wait for them to go out of business.